Danny Green lights up Lakers for 28, Sixers win 109-101

 Playing without superstars LeBron James and Anthony Davis, the Lakers are on their second four-game skid since mid-February.

-Kyle Kuzma scored 25 points and Montrezl Harrell added 20, but the defending NBA champions remained winless since James sprained his ankle last Sunday and joined fellow All-NBA star Davis on the sidelines.
+Kyle Kuzma scored 25 points and Montrezl Harrell added 20, but the defending NBA champions remained winless since James sprained his ankle last Sunday.
+Kentavious Caldwell-Pope added 19 points.

+“We’re not trying to just hold on,” Harrell said.
+“We’re trying to compete, play the right way and win some basketball games.
+We’re in a tough patch right now.
+We’ve lost a couple of games, but we’re not going to stop, and we’re going to fight.”

-Philadelphia led by 18 points in the second half, but the Lakers made a late 18-6 run to trim the margin to 102-98 with 2:20 to play.
+Philadelphia led by 18 points in the second half after dominating the third quarter, but the Lakers made a late 18-6 run to trim the margin to 102-98 with 2:20 to play.

 Los Angeles got within three points in the final minute before Green beat the shot clock with a sideline 3-pointer to ice it.